Welcome to Lisson Grove & Woolwell Medical Centre

 Your Say Counts:

 We are committed to creating a fully inclusive and accessible service.
 We treat people with dignity and respect, promote equal opportunities, and eliminate all forms of discrimination regardless of race, nationality, gender, disability, age, sexuality, religion or belief, and family status.
 We welcome feedback on the way we operate.
-Please contact Penny Ridley, the Practice Manager, with your comments in the first instance.
+Please contact Chris Pike, the Practice Manager, with your comments in the first instance.
 Use the feedback form here or NHS Choices.

 Why not join our Patient Liaison Group and help the development of the practice and the services it provides?
 Please click on the Patient Liaison Group.